JanWerder/dronespots/README.md

 # Frontend

 In the build process of the frontend the oAuth Client ID is inserted.
-You'll need to set the CLIENT_ID enviroment variable during the build process.
+You'll need to set the VUE_APP_CLIENT_ID enviroment variable during the build process.
 For more information see the GitHub Actions section.

 # Backend